 In addition to composing, Mr. Booker is active in education and the community.
-Beginning with the 2017/18 school year, he will be the Composition Graduate Teaching Assistant at UMKC, where he will instruct first and second year undergraduate composers.
-He has previously served as a Teaching Artist for UMKC’s Conservatory in the Schools program, as well as a Teaching Assistant in the Moores School of Music, where he instructed undergraduate theory and aural skills classes.
-Mr. Booker was also a fellow for two seasons in Da Camera's prestigious Young Artist Program, which enabled him to partner with Literacy Advance of Houston to design and implement Literacy Through Music, an initiative that used music to teach literacy to adult ESL students.
+He is the Composition Graduate Teaching Assistant at UMKC, where instructs first and second year undergraduate composers.
+He has previously served as a Teaching Artist for UMKC’s Conservatory in the Schools program, as well as a Teaching Assistant at the Moores School of Music, where he instructed undergraduate theory and aural skills classes.
+Mr. Booker was a fellow for two seasons in Da Camera's prestigious Young Artist Program, which enabled him to partner with Literacy Advance of Houston to design and implement Literacy Through Music, an initiative that used music to teach literacy to adult ESL students.

 Two principles that guide my creativity are progress and transformation.
 As I construct works of music, I constantly think about where it is going and how the music, the listener and myself are changed by this journey.
 I also value craftsmanship and endeavor to make every musical event purposeful and functional, often on several levels at once.
 Above all, I aspire for my art to be honest; to express ideas, emotions and experiences, whether they be sublime or abhorrent, that are true to human existence.